DevMountain/simulation-3-async/README.md

 * User can navigate to search view or profile view from this view.
 * User can see recommended friends based on profile attributes.
+  * The container for recommended friends should have overflow for scrolling large results.
 * User should not appear in the recommended friends area.
 * User can logout.
   * User should be navigated back to the Auth View when logging out.